kstenerud/streamux/streamux-specification.md

 The chunk payload contains the actual message data, which is either an entire message, or part of one.

-### Varint Type
+### VLQ Type

-Varint is an unsigned integer encoding scheme developed by [Google](https://developers.google.com/protocol-buffers/docs/encoding) that encodes a value into a sequence of bytes where the lower 7 bits contain data and the high bit is used as a "continuation" bit.
-A decoder reads encoded bytes, filling a decoded unsigned integer 7 bits at a time in little endian order, until it encounters a byte with the high "continuation" bit cleared.
+VLQ (Variable Length Quantity) is an unsigned integer encoding scheme designed for the MIDI file format.
+It encodes a value into a sequence of bytes where the lower 7 bits contain data and the high bit is used as a "continuation" bit.
+A decoder reads encoded bytes, filling a decoded unsigned integer 7 bits at a time in big endian order, until it encounters a byte with the high "continuation" bit cleared.

-#### Example: Encoding the value 2000000 to a varint
+### Example: Encoding the value 2000000 to a VLQ

 Get the binary representation: